KauzClay/docs-tap/scst-store/standalone-install-scst-store-prereq.hbs.md

    # `ingress-cert` is deleted.
 It will be automatically created again with newly applied ClusterIssuer cert
    kubectl delete secret ingress-cert -n metadata-store
    ```

-These steps ensure that you have valid certificate after SCST - Store installation is complete.